valango/bulk-mongo/README.md

 Because the asynchronous bulk write operation might be triggered by 'finish' event, the 'finish' itself can not guarantee the data is synced.

+## Notes

+Travis tests in github do not run yet - there is a problem with Travis configuration I have not figured out so far ;-)

 ## Links